 Can You Reduce Knee Running Stress?

-Research shows that simply changing the way we run can have a significant bearing on how much stress goes through our knees… and who’s knees wouldn’t mind that?
+Research shows that simply changing how we run can significantly affect how much stress goes through our knees… and who’s knees wouldn’t mind that?

 Heiderscheit et al. (2011) found that you can “offload” your knee joint stresses by simply increasing the step frequency while running.

 Simple things that you can change: